screx/cwl-tutorial/README.md

 It offers an easier method of setting up the workflow descriptions along by including the required sections and other more obscure options that may not be talked about in the CWL tutorial.
 Alternatively it also allows the client to input actual code which is then parsed and converted to a workflow diagram.

 ![tool description on rabix-composer](https://i.imgur.com/NmylVdq.png)

+---

+> Objectives:
+> * Installing toil on your cluster account
+> * Using toil on the cluster to run CWL tools and workflows

 ## Working on the cluster